-This says to write to file descriptor fd 1 byte from a pointer pointing to the beginning of the buffer array.
+This says we want to write 1 byte to the file desriptor fd, and the byte we want to write is found via buffer which points to the beginning of a 17-byte long char array declared earlier.
 The return value is how many bytes were successfully written.